utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 #### Possible ways to test & Step by Step to replicate test

+ in the islandora admin pages, go to the oai setup,

+ Home » Administration » Islandora » Islandora Utility Modules » Islandora OAI

- in the islandora admin pages, go to the oai setup,  use the standard values and click "configure" on the handler setup at the bottom of the screen.
+ use the standard values and click "configure" on the handler setup at the bottom of the screen.

  Be sure the "insert link for thumbnail box is checked.